 - 4.1.
 Nomination of Directors.
 Except as otherwise provided by applicable law, the Articles or the By-laws of the Corporation, only persons who are nominated in accordance with the following procedures will be eligible for election as a director of the Corporation.
-Nominations of a person for election to the Board may be made at any annual meeting of shareholders, or at any special meeting of shareholders if one of the purposes for which the special meeting was called was the election of directors, (a) by or at the direction of the Board or an authorized officer of the Corporation, including pursuant to a notice of meeting, (b) by or at the direction or request of one or more shareholders made in accordance with the provisions of the Act, or a requisition of the shareholders made in accordance with the provisions of the notice provided for in Section 4.1(a) below and on the record date for notice of such meeting, is entered in the securities register of the Corporation as a holder of one or more shares carrying the right to vote at such meeting or who beneficially owns shares that are entitled to be voted at such meeting and provides evidence of such beneficial ownership to the Corporation, and (ii) who provides timely notice in proper written form to the Secretary of the Corporation in accordance with this Section 4.1: - (a) To be timely, a Nominating Shareholder's notice must be made and received at the registered office of the Corporation:
+Nominations of a person for election to the Board may be made at any annual meeting of shareholders, or at any special meeting of shareholders if one of the purposes for which the special meeting was called was the election of directors, (a) by or at the direction of the Board or an authorized officer of the Corporation, including pursuant to a notice of meeting, (b) by or at the direction or request of one or more shareholders pursuant to a proposal made in accordance with the provisions of the Act or a requisition of the shareholders made in accordance with the provisions of the Act, or (c) by any person (a "Nominating Shareholder") (i) who, at the close of business on the date of the giving of the notice provided for in Section 4.1(a) below and on the record date for notice of such meeting, is entered in the securities register of the Corporation as a holder of one or more shares carrying the right to vote at such meeting or who beneficially owns shares that are entitled to be voted at such meeting and provides evidence of such beneficial ownership to the Corporation, and (ii) who provides timely notice in proper written form to the Secretary of the Corporation in accordance with this Section 4.1: - (a) To be timely, a Nominating Shareholder's notice must be made and received at the registered office of the Corporation: